CHILD SAFETY

 Child-proofing your medicine cabinet does not end when your child turns 3.
 Every stage of development brings new risks:

-- Ages 4–5 — the child can open simple locks, understands that “colorful tablets” are forbidden (which makes them even more interesting).
+• Ages 4–5 — the child can open simple locks and understands that “colourful tablets” are forbidden, which makes them even more interesting.
 Magnetic latches are more effective than simple locks.

-- Ages 6–8 — the child may try to “treat themselves” because they see adults doing it.
-Educate: “you do not take medicine without asking mommy or daddy.”
+• Ages 6–8 — the child may try to “treat themselves” because they see adults doing it.
+Teach them: “you do not take medicines without asking mum or dad.”

-Grandparents and Caregivers — The Second Line of Defense
+Grandparents and Caregivers — The Second Line of Defence

-If your child spends time at grandparents’, with a babysitter, or at daycare — medicine safety applies to those places too.
+If your child spends time at their grandparents’, with a babysitter, or at preschool — medicine safety applies to those places too.

-- Grandparents — often have many medicines, many prescription, spread around in various places (nightstand, kitchen, purse).
+• Grandparents — often have many medicines, many prescription-only, spread around in various places (bedside table, kitchen, handbag).
 Talk to them openly about securing medicines before the grandchildren visit.

 Summary